 Now, more than ever, we need families willing to open up their hearts and homes to local children who have experienced abuse or neglect.
 Our recruitment staff are developing innovative, online strategies to engage individuals and families interested in fostering or adopting.
-Please visit our Facebook page for the latest information as we are planning for a few Virtual Info Nights.
-You may also contact our recruiter directly at email@example.com or 352-213-7219 .
+Please visit our Facebook page for the latest information regarding upcoming virtual Info Nights.
+You may also contact our recruiter directly at firstname.lastname@example.org or 352-213-7219 .
 As always, you can learn more on the foster or adoption sections of our website.

-The training, licensing, re-licensing and home study process is continuing using virtual tools whenever possible, including offering a virtual PRIDE training in the coming months.
-We will share more information as it develops.

-Updated copy | Now, more than ever, we need families willing to open up their hearts and homes to local children who have experienced abuse or neglect.
-Our recruitment staff are developing innovative, online strategies to engage individuals and families interested in fostering or adopting.
-Please visit our Facebook page for the latest information as we are planning for a few Virtual Info Nights.
-You may also contact our recruiter directly at email@example.com or 352-213-7219 .
-As always, you can learn more on the foster or adoption sections of our website.

-The training, licensing, re-licensing and home study process is continuing using virtual tools whenever possible, including offering a virtual PRIDE training in the coming months.
-We will share more information as it develops.
+The training, licensing, re-licensing and home study process is continuing using virtual tools whenever possible, including offering a virtual PRIDE trainings as long as needed.